 Delaware Humane Association, which has served the community for 64 years, will continue to offer adoption, low-cost veterinary services, affordable spay/neuter and more at our facilities in Wilmington and Rehoboth Beach.
 The merged organization will also include Delaware SPCA’s Stanton Christiana location.
 By combining, we will be able to grow our programs and services, saving even more animals.

-We expect the merger to be complete in fall 2021.
+We expect the merger to be complete in spring 2022.
 I will serve as Chief Executive Officer of the new organization, and Anne Cavanaugh of Delaware SPCA will serve as Chief Operating Officer.
 The name of the merged entity has not yet been decided.

 Updates will be shared over the next several months.
 In the meantime, please continue to visit our website for more information, become more familiar with Delaware SPCA, follow both organizations’ social media accounts (here and here), and consider supporting our lifesaving work with a gift.

 This is an exciting time for animal welfare in Delaware!
 Thank you for your support as we commit to making an even more positive impact for pets and people in our community.